 Welcome ToYear 4

-Make sure you are following us on Twitter @StradbrokeY4 to see where our learning takes us and all that we’re getting up to.
+Make sure you are following us in Twitter @StradbrokeY4 to see where our learning takes us and all that we’re getting up to.

-PE – This will be on Tuesday afternoons so please make sure you have kits on that day.
+P.E. – This will be on Tuesday afternoons, so please make sure you have kits in school on that day.

 Home Learning Journals – New home learning and spellings will be handed out every Monday.
-Could children please bring completed journals back in by the Friday in order to earn those illusive golden tickets.
+Could children please bring completed journals back to school by the Friday in order to earn those illusive golden tickets.

 Staff Working in Year 4 this year

 Teacher: Mr H Hawkes

 - Mrs Walker – Teacher

 - Mrs Shutt – Higher Level Teaching Assistant